rust-utility/handlebars-magic/README.md

-# Generates documentation from handlebars templates
+# Quickly and flexibly generate content based on handlebars templates

 ## Legal